yehudasa/rgw-object-broker/docs/manual-gce-deployment.md

     `# cp topology.json.sample topology.json`

-3. In the `topology.json`, each node must be identified by its *hostname* and *internal IP*.
+3. In `topology.json`, each node must be identified by its *hostname* and *internal IP*.
 The absolute path (e.g. `/dev/sdb`) of the additional raw block device must be provided under `devices`.

-    Define each `node` block to reference a minion in the cluster.
+    Define each `node` block to reference a different minion in the cluster.
 The topology file must have *at least* 3 nodes referenced.
     More can be added if there are more minions deployed.

     ```json